coderefinery/presentations/2024-aarhus.md

 - Students and researchers who work on RSE, often in isolation, without knowing about the RSE community, and often not credited for their RSE work
 - RSE appears as job title
-- Centralized RSE groups appear as support units
+- .emph[Centralized RSE groups] appear as support units

 ## What future trends might we expect?